Travel to New England

 Where to Stay on Newport

 There are so many options for accommodations in the Newport area—large chain hotels and motels, quaint bed & breakfasts and inns.
-You can even volunteer to be a lighthouse keeper for the night!

 As a resort location, Newport can be very expensive, even in the